MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 ## Add a lakehouse destination to the eventstream

-After your event hub events have been ingested into your eventstream, you can add a lakehouse destination to receive the events from your eventstream.
+After your eventstream ingests your event hub events, you can add a lakehouse destination to receive the events from your eventstream.
 Follow these steps to add a lakehouse destination.

 1. Select **New destination** on the ribbon or "**+**" in the main editor canvas, and then select **Lakehouse**.